SecretFoundation/docs/development/secret-cli/ledger.md

 ### Introduction

 A Ledger device is a hardware wallet that is considered one of the most secure ways to store your digital assets.
-Ledger uses an offline, or "cold storage," method of generating private keys, making it a preferred method for many crypto users.
+A Ledger device uses an offline, or "cold storage," method of generating private keys, making it a preferred method for many crypto users.
 This guide will help you to connect your Ledger device to the Secret Network's CLI and GUI wallets.
 The wallets enable you to send and receive SCRT as well as stake/delegate SCRT with the Ledger device.

 ### Prerequisites